ChristianBangGribsvad/em_spillet.github.io/pages/Sarahomputer.md

 #Results of Sarah omputer

-Part of Frederikborg Gymnasium and Sædbanken
+Part of Frederikborg Gymnasium and SÃ¦dbanken

 See your results in the table below: